MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ##### Asynchronous data replication

 Asynchronous replication across regions means that your application doesn't wait for all regions to acknowledge a change.
-After the change is commited in the primary region, the application considers the transaction to be completed.
+After the change is committed in the primary region, the application considers the transaction to be completed.
 At some point later, the change is replicated to the secondary regions.
 This approach means that inter-region connection latency doesn't directly affect the application performance.
 However, because of the delay in replication, a region-wide outage might result in some data loss.
 This data loss is because a region might have an outage after a write was completed in the primary region but before the change could be replicated to another region.

 :::image type="content" border="false" source="../_images/regions-availability-zones/multi-region-asynchronous.png" alt-text="Diagram showing the solution deployed into multiple regions, with data replication happening asynchronously.":::